 UK Working Visas | Working in the UK

-The UK work permits is a very popular destination for people looking to live and work in the UK as a Highly Skilled Migrant.
-UK immigration consists of five-tier points based system that scores applicants on various criteria to assess their eligibility to obtain a UK work visa.
+The United Kingdom is a very popular destination for people looking to live and work in the UK as a Highly Skilled Migrant.
+UK Immigration consists of five-tier points based system that scores applicants on various criteria to assess their eligibility to obtain a UK work visa.
 If you wish to study in the UK, please click here to read more information about that route.

 Call us today on 0207 237 3388 or e-mail us your case details to email@example.com.
 You can also use our visa assessment form by clicking here.

 The five-tier points based system encompasses all highly skilled work, study, and training immigration routes into the country.
 It has undergone a number of changes since its inception in 2008, most notably the removal of Tier 1 (General) for highly skilled migrants in favour of a new Exceptional Talent visa, and a cap on the number of visas available under Tier 1 and Tier 2.

 The removal mainly affects overseas applicants.
 People seeking extensions to their Tier 1 (General) visa are only allowed to apply for Indefinite leave to remain.
 The introduction of the Graduate Entrepreneur which requires no funds to qualify and those who can switch from Tier 1 visa to Tier 1 Entrepreneur with an investment of only £50,000.

 The Tier 2 (General) has become the most realistic immigration route for most people living outside of the country who wish to immigrate to the UK as a skilled worker.
 With all of these changes, navigating the UK immigration system can be a difficult and time-consuming process.